osmosis-labs/mesh-security/docs/ibc/Slashing.md

 unless the private key is compromised.

-As of V1, the external staker must have a method to allow submitting such evidence of double-signing which can be verified and immediately slash all delegators to that validator.
+As of V1, the external staker must have a method to allow submitting such evidence of double-signing which can be verified and immediately slash all delegators of that validator.

 ## Detecting Byzantine Chains